MESHGuides are summaries of research relevant to school teachers. They are translations of theory to practice.

 • Think of an easily understood main title for your guide.

-Create a summary/abstract of 200-250 words which explains clearly your purpose and intention – how the user will benefit from using the guide.
-The text will be used ‘behind’ the title box of your MESHGuide.
-It helps when we create the Newsletter and any marketing information as we can quickly access brief descriptions of your MG to tell people about.
+Create a summary/abstract of 200-250 words which explains clearly your purpose and intention – how the user will benefit from using the Guide.
+The text will appear when the user clicks the title box of your MESHGuide.
+It helps when we create the Newsletter and any marketing information as we can quickly access brief descriptions of your Guide to tell people about.

-You might like to add a box in the evidence column entitled ‘How to Use this MESHGuide’ in order to draw the reader explicitly to the rationale for development and use of your Guide.
+You might like to add a box entitled ‘How to Use this MESHGuide’ in order to draw the reader explicitly to the rationale for development and use of your Guide.

 This MESH Guide has been designed to cover a wide range of issues associated with classroom acoustics in schools and the impact the quality of speech intelligibility has on deaf children’s learning.
 It aims to provide all those interested in classroom acoustics with the most up-to-date research presented in an easily accessible way so allowing all readers to understand the topic, discover the key characteristics of the issues surrounding the topic and, where appropriate to determine policy and practice in schools.
 It is intended to stimulate improvements in classroom acoustics where necessary as a result of increased understanding in the importance of providing excellent acoustics so that all deaf children and young people will be able to enjoy the best possible quality sound reception.